Cabbage: Cultivation problems

 Pests include root-knot nematodes and cabbage maggots, which produce stunted and wilted plants with yellow leaves; aphids, which induce stunted plants with curled and yellow leaves; harlequin cabbage bugs, which cause white and yellow leaves; thrips, which lead to leaves with white-bronze spots; striped flea beetles, which riddle leaves with small holes; and caterpillars, which leave behind large, ragged holes in leaves.
 The caterpillar stage of the "small cabbage white butterfly" (Pieris rapae), commonly known in the United States as the "imported cabbage worm", is a major cabbage pest in most countries.

 The large white butterfly (Pieris brassicae) is prevalent in eastern European countries.
 The diamondback moth (Plutella xylostella) and the cabbage moth (Mamestra brassicae) thrive in the higher summer temperatures of continental Europe, where they cause considerable damage to cabbage crops.
+The mustard leaf beetle (Phaedon cochleariae), is a common pest of cabbage plants.
+The mustard leaf beetle will often choose to feed on cabbage over their natural host plants as cabbage is more abundant in palatable compounds such as glucosinolates that encourage higher consumption.
 The cabbage looper (Trichoplusia ni) is infamous in North America for its voracious appetite and for producing frass that contaminates plants.
 In India, the diamondback moth has caused losses up to 90 percent in crops that were not treated with insecticide.
-Destructive soil insects include the cabbage root fly (Delia radicum) and the cabbage maggot (Hylemya brassicae), whose larvae can burrow into the part of plant consumed by humans.
+Destructive soil insects such as the cabbage root fly (Delia radicum) has larvae can burrow into the part of plant consumed by humans.

 Planting near other members of the cabbage family, or where these plants have been placed in previous years, can prompt the spread of pests and disease.
 Excessive water and excessive heat can also cause cultivation problems.

 Factors that contribute to reduced head weight include: growth in the compacted soils that result from no-till farming practices, drought, waterlogging, insect and disease incidence, and shading and nutrient stress caused by weeds.

 Production

-In 2020, world production of cabbages (combined with other brassicas) was 71 million tonnes, led by China with 48% of the world total (table).
+In 2023, world production of cabbages was 74 million tonnes, led by China with 48% of the total (table).
 Other substantial producers were India, Russia, and South Korea.

+Toxicity

+When overcooked, toxic hydrogen sulfide gas is produced.